Laryngeal Cancer: Treatment Questions

 Will I be able to go to work and be around my family?

-Are there any support groups nearby that I can join?
+Are there any support groups nearby or online that I can join?

 What will I look like after treatment?